zenichev/DZChat/README.md

 ### To do:
 - |Refactoring| - rebuild the code to initalaize variables only with malloc() calloc() and release them with free()
 - |Feature| Group chatting.
-This will allow us to create groups and use them to broadcast messages to the members.
+This will allow us to create groups and use them to "broadcast" messages to the members.
 - |Add a new command| '>online;'  - this command will allow users to see the list of online participants anytime.
 - |Feature| A data encryption mechanism.
 - |Feature| A possiblity to facilitate NAT traversal betweeb users.
 And between a user and a server.